Technik Spirits Inc. Secures Patent For Their Innovative Medical Gas Equipment

-AHMEDABAD, GUJARAT, INDIA, December 19, 2023 /EINPresswire / -- Technik Spirits Inc. , a med-tech company engaged in manufacturing of Medical Gas Plant Room equipment, announces the recent grant of a patent for its innovative medical gas systems.
-Installed within the hospitals, these systems generate vital gases - Medical Air, Vacuum and Oxygen - essential for life support and medical procedures.
+Technik Spirits Inc. , a med-tech company engaged in manufacturing of Medical Gas Plant Room equipment, announces the recent grant of a patent for its innovative medical gas systems.
+Installed within the hospitals, these systems generate vital gases - Medical Air , Vacuum and Oxygen - essential for life support and medical procedures.

 This achievement is an outcome that speaks about Technik Spirits Inc.'s commitment to addressing the long-ignored limitations of traditional medical air compressors and vacuum pumps.
 The patented system with its ingenious design and functionality, provides unparalleled advantages over existing solutions.